 But America is also the land of greed.
 It is a land where lawmakers feel emboldened to act out of selfish fantasy and to leave behind the best interests of their constituents.
 It is a land where big companies have more rights than most people, and executives line their pockets while people below their windows starve.
-It is a land where we turned away a ship of Jewish children who were sent to ovens to die, a land where we ripped Japanese families from their homes and forced them behind barbed wire, and where babies are still being torn from their parents’ arms and thrown in cages without access to basic care.
+It is a land where we turned away a ship of Jewish children who were sent to ovens to die, a land where we ripped Japanese families from their homes and forced them behind barbed wire, and where babies have been torn from their parents’ arms and put in cages without access to basic care.
 America is a land where racism runs rampant — where slavery gave way to segregation, which gave way to red-lining and mass incarceration and police brutality.
 It is a land where misogyny is lurking in every office, every home, every institution.

 It would be a dishonor to America, and to the next empire poised to rise in our dust, to omit the clear and simple truths of this nation’s ugly past and present.
 Most of all, on this Fourth of July, it would be a lie to tell my son that we wave our flag free from guilt.

 In fact, we can wave the red, white, and blue with genuine pride and celebrate the extraordinary lives we’re privileged to live — but we hold this truth to be self-evident that not all men and women (and certainly not those who identify as neither) are considered equal in America today.
 It simply means that my generation, my son’s, and the ones that come after must continue to fight for this country to be the truly inclusive place it aspires to be.

 A version of this story was originally published in July 2019.